How To Protect Yourself As An Empath

 You weren’t put here in this world to save everybody.
 You are here for you.
 And that doesn’t make you selfish, only human.

-So you need to learn to protect yourself and take care of yourself first.
+So you need to learn the skills to protect yourself as an empath and take care of yourself first.

 That means that you would need to set clear boundaries with emotionally draining people.
 If it’s too much, then reconsider the friendship.
 See the value it brings to your life, if at all.